The Academic Program

 Russian Studies Minor

-A minor in Russian Studies consists of any five courses as listed above beyond RUSS 102 - Elementary Russian II, to include RUSS 203 - Intermediate Russian I and RUSS 204 - Intermediate Russian II.
+A minor in Russian Studies consists of any five courses beyond RUSS 102 - Elementary Russian II, to include RUSS 203 - Intermediate Russian I and RUSS 204 - Intermediate Russian II.